openstack/cinder-specs/specs/kilo/driver-private-data.rst

   left up to a driver backend to store data, or with another external database somewhere.
-Some drawbacks to this approach include having different databases to maintain, update, and keep in sync which would be a less than desireable user experience for a cloud admin, having multiple ways of doing synchronization/locking in drivers can and will introduce bugs and maintenance problems, and makes it more difficult for new driver developers to make a good choice on where to store data.
+Some drawbacks to this approach include having different databases to maintain, update, and keep in sync which would be a less than desirable user experience for a cloud admin, having multiple ways of doing synchronization/locking in drivers can and will introduce bugs and maintenance problems, and makes it more difficult for new driver developers to make a good choice on where to store data.